Comparison of hit-and-run, slice sampling and random walk Metropolis: Introduction

-Let $P_1,P_2$ be two Markov operators and assume that $P_1 \geq P_2$.
+Let $P_1,P_2$ be two of such Markov operators and assume that $0\leq P_1 \leq P_2$.
 There are a number of consequences for the corresponding Markov chains: For example, the spectral gap of $P_2$ is smaller than that of $P_1$.
 The spectral gap of a Markov chain is a quantity which is closely related to the speed of convergence to $\pi$, see \cite{Ba05,Ru12}.
-Another example is concerning the mean square error of sample averages.
-For $i\in\{1,2\}$ let $S_n^{(i)}(f)=\frac{1}{n} \sum_{k=1}^n f(X^{(i)}_k)$ with Markov chain $(X_k^{(i)})_{k\in \N}$ starting in stationarity corresponding to $P_i$ and an arbitrary function $f\in L_2(\pi)$.
-These sample averages give approximations of the mean $Ef=\int_K f \dint \pi$ and, since $P_1 \geq P_2$ one has
+Another example is concerning the stationary asymptotic variance of sample averages.
+For $i=1,2$ let $S_n^{(i)}(f)=\frac{1}{n} \sum_{k=1}^n f(X^{(i)}_k)$ with Markov chain $(X_k^{(i)})_{k\in \N}$ starting in stationarity corresponding to $P_i$ and an arbitrary function $f\in L_2(\pi)$.
+These sample averages give approximations of the mean $Ef=\int_K f \dint \pi$ and, in \cite{Ti98,Mi01} it is observed that, if $P_1 \leq P_2$, then